Why a boat tour on the Binnendieze should not be missed during your day in Den Bosch

 STORIES THROUGH AND UNDER THE CITY

-The cruise can start from three places in the city: Molenstraat, the Market, or the South Wall.
-You can also choose from different routes, such as the historical boat trip, the Jheronimus Bosch route, and the fortification route.
+The boat tour can start from three places in the city: the Molenstraat, the Markt, or the Zuidwal.
+You can also choose from different routes, such as the historical tour, the Jheronimus Bosch route, and the fortress route.

-We chose the historical tour from Molenstraat.
-During the trip, you sail through small waterways, under old buildings, and past places in Den Bosch that you normally wouldn’t see when walking through the city.
-For instance, you sail over the Binnendieze and even under the Sint-Catharinakerk.
-The boat goes through a vaulted part of the Dieze, directly under the church building.
-An experience not found anywhere else in Europe.
-That’s precisely what makes this activity so fun and special.
+We chose the historical tour from the Molenstraat.
+During the tour, you sail through small waterways, under old buildings, and past places in Den Bosch that you normally wouldn't see when walking through the city.
+You also sail over the Binnendieze and even under the Sint-Catharinakerk.
+The boat goes through a covered part of the Dieze, directly under the church building.
+An experience that you won't find anywhere else in Europe.
+That's what makes this activity so fun and special.

 STORIES ABOUT THE PAST

-During the cruise, you hear all kinds of things about the history of Den Bosch.
-You learn how important water used to be for the city and discover why the Binnendieze was hidden under houses for years.
-You also hear fun facts and stories about old buildings, trade, and life in Den Bosch from the past.
-You even find out that there were once plans to completely fill in the canals.
-Why that idea arose and why it was ultimately never carried out, you hear all about during the cruise.
+During the boat tour, you hear all about the history of Den Bosch.
+You learn how important water was for the city in the past and discover why the Binnendieze was hidden under the houses for years.
+You also hear fun facts and stories about old buildings, trade, and life in Den Bosch of yesteryears.
+You'll also find out that there were once plans to fill in the canals completely.
+You'll hear why the idea arose and why it was ultimately never carried out during the boat tour.

 REALLY SOMETHING DIFFERENT

-What makes this cruise so enjoyable is that you sail right through the city, but it's surprisingly quiet on the water.
-While normally surrounded by the hustle and bustle of Den Bosch, it feels very peaceful on the Dieze.
-You sail past cozy streets, under old bridges, and through narrow passageways, while only hearing the water and stories along the way.
-The fact that you can experience so much peace in such a busy city is rare and is exactly why this cruise is really worth it.
+What makes this boat tour especially fun is that you sail right through the city, yet it's surprisingly quiet on the water.
+While you normally have the hustle and bustle of Den Bosch around you, it feels very peaceful on the Dieze.
+You sail past cozy streets, under old bridges, and through narrow passages, hearing only the water and the stories along the way.
+Experiencing such tranquillity in such a busy city is rare, and that's exactly why this boat tour is truly worthwhile.